diegoddie/Complete_Auth_System/README.md

 # 🔐 Full-Stack Authentication System - Tutorial Series 🚀

-Hey everyone! 👋 Welcome to the repository for my **Complete Authentication System** built from scratch!
-This project is also built step-by-step in a 2-part YouTube series.
-Follow along to see how it all comes together! where I walk you through building a secure and feature-rich authentication system using modern web technologies.
+Hey everyone! 👋
+Welcome to the repository for my **Complete Authentication System** built from scratch!
+This project is also built step-by-step in a 2-part YouTube series, where I walk you through building a secure authentication system using modern web technologies.

 **Watch Part 1 (Theory) Here:** [https://youtu.be/Xpf_QwnzG_s](https://youtu.be/Xpf_QwnzG_s) 🍿
 **Watch Part 2 (Project) Here:** [https://youtu.be/Xpf_QwnzG_s](https://youtu.be/Xpf_QwnzG_s) 🍿